This crispy harissa tofu with sesame noodles recipe is perfection and a lot easier to make than it sounds.

 Now puff your tofu

-Be sure to leave the oven on while you mix the tofu with two tablespoons of the harissa and then placing it back onto your baking sheet.
+Use my recipe for tofu puffs and be sure to leave the oven on while you mix the tofu with two tablespoons of the harissa and then placing it back onto your baking sheet.
 Bake for another 10 minutes and then mix with another two tablespoons of the harissa when done.
 Use the rest of the harissa on toast,scrambled eggs, veggies or whatever tickles your pickle.

 In the meantime